Double Chocolate Toffee Ice Cream

-I had five leftover egg yolks so I decided to make ice cream with them because I couldn’t think of any other egg-yolk recipes I like.
+I had five leftover egg yolks so I decided to make Double Chocolate Toffee Ice Cream with them because I couldn’t think of any other egg-yolk recipes I like.
 The recipe calls for four egg yolks, but I put in all five.
 I’m tired of ice cream, but I figured I could give it away to my neighbors. *UPDATE* I tried this ice cream again the next day, and it was much better!
 I guess I was just not in the mood for ice cream that day.
 Needless to say, this ice cream won’t be making it to my neighbors as originally planned. hehe

 I have made this chocolate ice cream before, but this time I added toffee bits for some crunch.
-This chocolate ice cream is very rich.
+This Double Chocolate Toffee Ice Cream is very rich.

 1 1/2 cups whole milk (I didn’t have whole milk, so I used a combo of skim and half-n-half)